 Skin Care Upsets GI: Allergens onto Eczema

-Most of all Skin Care Upsets GI because the chemicals used in them were designed for vaccines.
+Most Skin Care Upsets GI because the chemicals used in them were designed for vaccines.
 The sorbitans and sulfated fats make vaccines into super “black belted ninja” allergens.
 Specifically, vaccines cause our body to make antibodies and killer lymphocytes.
 Unfortunately, these same well-known detergents may help develop antibodies to common allergens.
-Allergists have recommended to use skin care without common allergens.
+Allergists have recommended using skin care without common allergens.

 Knowing that Skin Care Upsets GI seems relevant but not enough people understand.
-This is a real public health concern.
+Therefore, this is a real public health concern.
 Ceela believes we need to stop making skin creams with the same detergents we use in our vaccines.
-Using the vaccine detergents/surfactants seems an unnecessary risk.
-Consequently, the combination of eczema or atopic dermatitis, creams made with common allergens containing these detergents creates a real public health concern.
+Using vaccine detergents/surfactants seems like an unnecessary risk.
+Consequently, the combination of eczema or atopic dermatitis with creams containing common allergens and these detergents creates a real public health concern.

-The AAAAI.org represents the best allergists.
-The advice from them is especially relevant.
+The AAAAI.org represents the best allergists and advice from them is especially relevant.
 Ceela agrees that people with eczema or atopic dermatitis should not put common allergens on their skin.

 Which Came First?

-In conclusion, the small print for the ingredients on the label is obscure.
-Together, the size and the complexity of the ingredient names makes it harder.
+In conclusion, the small print ingredients on the label are obscure.
+Together, the size and the complexity of the ingredient names makes spotting these substances harder.

 Trying to avoid Soy?